-Independent Auditor's Report

-To the Constituting Member of the Residential Tenancies Bond Authority

-Opinion

-I have audited the financial report of the Residential Tenancies Bond Authority (the authority) which comprises the:

-- balance sheet as at 30 June 2018 - comprehensive operating statement for the year then ended - cash flow statement for the year then ended - statement of changes in equity for the year then ended - notes to the financial statements, including significant accounting policies - declaration in financial statements.

-In my opinion the financial report presents fairly, in all material respects, the financial position of the authority as at 30 June 2018 and their financial performance and cash flows for the year then ended in accordance with the financial reporting requirements of Part 7 of the Financial Management Act 1994 and applicable Australian Accounting Standards.

-Basis for Opinion

-I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Auditing Standards.
+Independent Auditor's Report Victorian Auditor-General's Office To the Constituting Member of the Residential Tenancies Bond Authority Opinion I have audited the financial report of the Residential Tenancies Bond Authority (the authority) which comprises the: balance sheet as at 30 June 2019 comprehensive operating statement for the year then ended statement of changes in equity for the year then ended cash flow statement for the year then ended notes to the financial statements, including significant accounting policies declaration in financial statements.
+In my opinion the financial report presents fairly, in all material respects, the financial position of the authority as at 30 June 2019 and their financial performance and cash flows for the year then ended in accordance with the financial reporting requirements of Part 7 of the Financial Management Act 1994 and applicable Australian Accounting Standards.
+Basis for I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Opinion Australian Auditing Standards.
 I further describe my responsibilities under that Act and those standards in the Auditor's Responsibilities for the Audit of the Financial Report section of my report.
 My independence is established by the Constitution Act 1975.
 My staff and I are independent of the authority in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Victoria.
 My staff and I have also fulfilled our other ethical responsibilities in accordance with the Code.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.
+Constituting The Constituting Member of the authority is responsible for the preparation and fair Member's presentation of the financial report in accordance with Australian Accounting Standards and responsibilities the Financial Management Act 1994, and for such internal control as the Constituting for the Member determines is necessary to enable the preparation and fair presentation of a financial financial report that is free from material misstatement, whether due to fraud or error. report In preparing the financial report, the Constituting Member is responsible for assessing the authority's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless it is inappropriate to do so.

+Level 31 / 35 Collins Street, Melbourne Vic 3000

+T 03 8601 7000 enquiries@audit.vic.gov.au www.audit.vic.gov.au

-Constituting Member's responsibilities for the financial report
+Auditor's responsibilities for the audit of the financial report